fnobi/fnobi-grunt/README.md

 grunt-init-me
 ================

-Web site template with gulp, jade, compass and varline.
+Web site template with gulp, jade, sass, pleeease and varline.

 ## about `grunt-init`